seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. createEmptyNumberArray2D() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input.

-Neither createNumberArray or createNumberArray2D's tests utilize mocking, thus a discussion of mocking's benefits and drawbacks is not applicable.
+Neither createNumberArray or createNumberArray2D's tests utilize mocking, thus a discussion of mocking's benefits and drawbacks is not applicable.We reached 100% for our statement, branch, and method coverage.

 <h3>9. getcumulativePercentages(KeyedValues Data)</h3>